abyssDS/sfmlWiki/Tutorial:-Link-SFML-with-Qt-Creator.md

-# Link SFML with Qt Creator
+# Link SFML with Qt Creator 2.7+ and Qt5
 #### Step 1
 Download the latest stable version of SFML from http://www.sfml-dev.org/download.php